kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 1. A device already locked to a compatible affinity value scores highest.
 2. An otherwise equivalent clean (unlocked) device scores lower.
-3. An incompatible locked device, or a device with `AffinityStates[deviceID].Unknown == true`, is not scored because it was already filtered out.
+3. An incompatible locked device, or a device with `AffinityStates[deviceID].Unknown` set, is not scored because it was already filtered out.

 This preserves unlocked devices for future workloads with different affinity values, minimizing fragmentation.
-The exact score weight is not in scope of the alpha;
-the required behavior is that a compatible locked device is preferred over an otherwise equivalent clean device.
+The exact score weight is implementation-defined in alpha; the required behavior is that a compatible locked device is preferred over an otherwise equivalent clean device.

 ##### Reserve Phase: Tentative Locking